 If you want to keep track of tasks but aren’t willing to invest in a specialized task management app, Google has some pretty interesting alternatives.
 Packaged for free alongside Gmail in Google Workspace, these Google project management tools are simple and pretty easy to use.
-In this article, we’ll show you the ropes before going over some alternatives.
+Follow along as our project management experts show you the ropes before going over some alternatives.

 - Google Tasks and Google Calendar have built-in integration, so you can easily track and plan tasks with these two free tools.
 As a bonus, they’re extremely simple to use.